priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ### Apply a Terraform execution plan

-Run `terraform apply` to apply the execution plan and create all AWS resources:
+Run `terraform apply` to apply the execution plan and create all AWS resources.

 ```console
 terraform apply